Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors: Results

-{\em Intertwined CDW with orbital current} A primary PDW induces coexisting and intertwined electronic orders.
-The secondary order can become the primary vestigial order after the melting of the PDW by quantum and/or thermal fluctuations \cite{agterberg-natphys,berg,agterberg-hex,palee-ampere,palee-pdw,agterberg-review}.
-We find that the hexagonal symmetry $\sum_{\eta}\bQ_{\rm p}^\eta=0$ and the intrinsic complex CDW lead to a plethora of novel secondary and vestigial states.
-The secondary CDWs originate from the bilinear products
+A primary PDW induces coexisting and intertwined electronic orders.
+The secondary order can become the primary vestigial order after the melting of the PDW by quantum and/or thermal fluctuations \cite{agterberg-natphys, berg, agterberg-hex, palee-ampere, palee-pdw, agterberg-review}.
+We find that the hexagonal symmetry $\sum_{\eta}\bQ_{\rm p}^\eta=0$ and the intrinsic complex CDW lead to a plethora of novel intertwined and vestigial states.
+The induced CDWs originate from the bilinear products